 FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN CLIENT QUEF RY: 'How should I eat to lose weig ht?'
 WITHIN SCOPE RESPONSE: Selecting foods from each of the five food groups in appropriate amounts will not only assist with weight loss, but also ensure nutrient needs are met.
 Unless you are of a small body size or largely sedentary, the servings from each food group allocated to the Foundation diet, specific to your age and gender, will be appropriate.
 (Fitness Australia, 2017) I can calculate your individual energy requirements, taking into account your body mass index, physical activity levels and desire for weight loss (calorie deficit).
 Individual macronutrient requirements will also be calculated to optimise nutritional adequacy.
 I can provide assistance and education to you throughout the process, to ensure ongoing nutritional adequacy while in a caloric deficit.
 I would need to obtain a thorough medical and nutritional history to identify indications for initial weight gain (such as hormonal imbalances, insulin resistance).
 In order to do so, I would need to look at recent pathology and previous tests to identify any areas of concern.
-If concerns are flagged, I would correspond with fellow Health Professionals and request further testing or information as required.
+If concerns are flagged, I would correspond with fellow health professionals and request further testing or information as required.
 OUTSIDE SCOPE RESPONSE: I can calculate your individual energy requirements, taking into account your body mass index, physical activity levels and desire for weight loss (calorie deficit).
 Individual macronutrient requirements will also be calculated to optimise nutritional adequacy.
 I can provide assistance and education to you throughout the process, to ensure ongoing nutritional adequacy while in a caloric deficit.
-I would need to obtain a thorough medical and nutritional history to identify indications for initial weight gain (such as hormonal imbalances, insulin resistance).
-In order to do so, I would need to look at recent pathology and previous tests to identify any areas of concern.
-If concerns are flagged, I would correspond with fellow Health Professionals and request further testing or information as required.
-NOT APPLICABLE: As Dietitians are professionally trained, there is unlikely to be a time when this would be outside of their scope of practice.
+I can calculate your individual energy requirements, taking into account your body mass index, physical activity levels and desire for weight loss (calorie deficit).
+Individual macronutrient requirements will also be calculated to optimise nutritional adequacy.
+I can provide assistance and education to you throughout the process, to ensure ongoing nutritional adequacy while in a caloric deficit.
+NOT APPLICABLE: As dietitians are trained in providing medical nutrition therapy, there is unlikely to be a situation in which this would be outside of their scope of practice.
 Dietitians can encourage and assist the client with weight loss, despite the client already being underweight with a history of eating disorders.
-FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN (CERTIFICATE IV IN NUTRITION) ACCREDITED PRACTISING DIETITIAN
+FITNESS PROFESSIONAL NUTRITIONAL ADVISOR/NRN ACCREDITED PRACTISING